-In addition, the stock markets in general, and the markets for pharmaceutical, biopharmaceutical and biotechnology stocks in particular, have experienced extreme volatility that has been often unrelated to the operating performance of the issuer.
+In addition, the stock markets in general, and the markets for pharmaceutical, therapeutics, biopharmaceutical and biotechnology stocks in particular, have experienced extreme volatility that has been often unrelated to the operating performance of the issuer, including in connection with the ongoing COVID-19 pandemic, the conflict between Russia and Ukraine and recent and potential future bank failures, each of which has resulted in decreased stock prices for many companies notwithstanding the lack of a fundamental change in their underlying business models or prospects.
+Broad market and industry factors, including worsening economic or financial conditions and other adverse effects or developments relating to the effects of the ongoing COVID-19 pandemic and recent and potential future bank failures, macroeconomic factors including inflation and rising interest rates, and geopolitical instability, including instability resulting from the conflict between Russia and Ukraine and the related sanctions imposed against Russia, may negatively affect the market price of our common stock, regardless of our operating performance.
 These broad market and industry factors may seriously harm the market price of our common stock, regardless of our operating performance.
-Substantial purchases of common stock by existing stockholders could reduce the liquidity of the trading market for our common stock and increase price volatility.
+Substantial purchases of common stock by existing stockholders could reduce the liquidity of the trading market for our common stock and increase volatility.